CIMH-Clinical-Psychology/EEGManyPipelines/README.md

 - plot grand avrg and differences between categories
 - for later: divide in time windows, calculate statistics, use cluster analysis / stats corrections to check where differences are significant
+- mass univat ansatz
+- cluster correction from oostenfeld

 ### 2.3 H4: successful recognition

 ```
+4. There are effects of subsequent memory (i.e., a difference between images that will
+be successfully remembered vs. forgotten on a subsequent repetition) ...
+  a. ... on EEG voltage at any channels, at any time.
+  b. ... on spectral power, at any frequencies, at any channels, at any time.
 ```

 same as above